JavaScriptMorocco/Meetups/README.md

 ## 🎙 How to propose a talk

-There's usually a corresponding [issue](https://github.com/JSschool-dev/Morocco.js/issues) To propose a talk simply leave a comment in an issue for that month.
+There's usually a corresponding [issue](https://github.com/JSschool-dev/Morocco.js/issues) To propose a talk simply leave a comment in the next event's issue.

 ## 💬 Reach out to the organizers